Local leaders resist Mexico president's push for reopening

 The state's mining and construction sectors were also preparing for a June 1 start, Astudillo said.

+At least some townships that were approved to restart activities in the southern state of Chiapas also decided to wait to open schools.
+But there was notably more traffic in the streets in some of those communities.

-The western state of Jalisco was keeping schools closed in its approved communities, but allowing work to resume in some sectors of the economy.
+The western state of Jalisco also kept schools closed in its approved communities but allowed work to resume in some sectors of the economy.

 Gov. Enrique Alfaro, who has publicly disagreed with some moves by federal health officials, announced that some “non-essential” businesses that do not generate crowds, as well as services like plumbing and landscaping and beauty salons would be allowed to reopen.